helanga/Pewlett-Hackard-Analysis/README.md

 ![](images/unique_titles_table.PNG)

- - The unique_titles table only contains most recent titiele for current employees those who recently will be retired, the table has only 72458 records.
+ - The unique_titles table only contains most recent titiele for current employees those who recently will be retired, the table. has only 72458 records.So we can claerly say in near future 72458 numbers of employees will be retiring.

 Finally, wrote a statement to retreive the number of employees by their most recent job titel who are about to retire.
 Used COUNT() on emp_no and GROUP BY title.